Bankruptcy and Debt Agreement Information, Australia wide

 Debt is a cancer, but it can quickly be removed.

-I think that the so called stigma of bankruptcy is really just a myth, is garbage.
+I think that the so called stigma of bankruptcy is really just a myth, it's just garbage.
 It's as old fashioned as the sort of cars that we were driving in the 60's and 70's, nothing like reality today.
 Like in those days unmarried mothers never kept their babies, people who were unmarried didn't live together, and as for divorce, well, i think that that was considered to be on par or even worse than bankruptcy.
 As for being gay, I'd never heard of it.
 In reality, things are much different today.
 Basically the only people who will know that you're bankrupt are those that you tell, those who you owed money to and now don't, and your bank.
 For me the last one was easily fixed, after bankruptcy, I changed banks.